Rise-Vision/risevision-documentation/_posts/user/2015-06-16-create-a-display.md

 configuring the Rise Player App to start automatically after a reboot.
 Rise Player is a Chrome Application that can run anywhere Chrome runs but please take note we only support Ubuntu, Windows, Chrome OS and Mac OS X.

 Have questions?
-Let us know in the [Community](http://community.risevision.com) or join us on our weekly live webinar!
+Let us know in the [Community](http://community.risevision.com) or join us on our weekly live [Webinar](http://www.risevision.com/user-training/)
+!